yogesh-studypad/cocos-docs/manual/framework/native/v2/gui/widget/en.md

     }

 ```
-It's a inreasement number start from zero, you can see from left to right the length of process bar is increasing.
+It's an increasing number starting from zero, you can see from left to right the length of process bar is increasing.
 If you want the process bar's length increasing from right from left, you can set `loadingBar->setDirection(LoadingBarTypeRight);` and this widget support squared picture.

 ### UILabelAtlas